The BIG IDEA

-God brings beauty from the brokenness of our poor sexual choices when we turn to him and approach sexuality according to his design.
+God brings beauty from the brokenness of our poor sexual choices when we turn to him and approach sex according to his design.

-We see sex as an ultimate thing, so we make it an idol.
+We treat sex like a god, so we make it an idol.

-What I want the group to experience: Excitement about experiencing God’s design for our sexuality in a way that brings joy and freedom.
+- EXPERIENCE: Excitement about God’s design for sex in a way that brings joy and freedom.

 Many of us have hurt our close friend, God, by making unwise sexual choices: doing things we shouldn’t do, thinking sexual thoughts that dishonor God and others, or giving sex and relationships too much of a place in our lives.
 Sex according to God’s design is like that beautifully wrapped gift that we don’t deserve.